Albert de Mun: The Great War

-Confident in the ultimate victory of Marshal Joffre, de Mun had to be ordered by President Poincare to leave Paris with the rest of the government for Bordeaux.
+Confident in the ultimate victory of General Joffre, de Mun had to be ordered by President Poincare to leave Paris with the rest of the government for Bordeaux.
 On October 6th after celebrating Joffre's counteroffensive and finishing his next editorial de Mun passed away.

 Legacy

 Upon his death Edmond Rostand told his widow "Madam, the souls of the France crowd around your heart."
 Pope Benedict XV sent his condolences to the funeral.

 De Mun's funeral took place on October 10th at Notre Dame de Bordeaux and presided over by Archbishop Pierre Andrieu.
 In an extraordinary break with precedent President Raymond Poincaré, Prime Minister René Viviani, Delcassé, and the majority of deputies and senators attended the service.
-At the cemetery Paul Deschanel, speaker of the chamber, in a eulogy called the count "the immortal honor of France".
+At the cemetery Paul Deschanel, speaker of the chamber, in his eulogy called the count "the immortal honor of France".
 During the address Poincaré was openly weeping and embraced Deschanel after he finished speaking.
 Another one by Piou concluded with "He spent his life defending the unpopular, but he died the most popular man in France."